pyepics/pyepics/doc/wx.rst

 .. class:: PVCtrlMixin(parent, pv=None, font=None, fg=None, bg=None, **kw)

-   This is a mixin class for wx Controls with epics PVs:  This sibclasses PVCtrlMixin and adds colour translations
+   This is a mixin class for wx Controls with epics PVs:  This subclasses PVCtrlMixin and adds colour translations
    PV, and manages callback events for the PV.